daniel-cintra/modular-blog/README.md

 ## Modular's Blog Module

-The Modular Blog Module is a Blog Module for Applications built using the [Modular Project](https://docs.ismodular.com).
+The Modular Blog Module is a comprehensive solution for adding a blog to applications built with the [Modular Project](https://docs.ismodular.com).

 It has the following features: